-Rat Studies
+Rat studies

 The metabolite profiling studies of fasiglifam were investigated in intact and bile duct-cannulated (BDC) male rats.
-After a single oral administration of [14C]fasiglifam (final specific activity: 4.19 MBq/mg) at 2 and 200 mg/kg to the intact rats, blood and liver were collected at 1 hour (time to maximum concentration of fasiglifam in rats) (Negoro et al., 2010) and 8 hours after administration.
+After a single oral administration of [\frac{14}{C}]fasiglifam (final specific activity: 4.19 MBq/mg) at 2 and 200 mg/kg to the intact rats, blood and liver were collected at 1 (Tmax of fasiglifam in rats (Negoro et al., 2010)) and 8 h after administration.
 The blood was collected from the abdominal aorta under anesthesia by using diethyl ether.
-The blood was immediately cooled under ice-chilled conditions, and the plasma was obtained by centrifugation at 8000g at 4°C. Subsequently, the total radioactivity in the plasma was measured.
+The blood was immediately cooled under ice-chilled conditions, and the plasma was obtained by centrifugation at $8000 \times g$ at $4^{\circ}$ C. Subsequently, the total radioactivity in the plasma was measured.
 The residual plasma samples were used for the metabolite profiling study.

 For the BDC rat study, the rats were cannulated under anesthesia with isoflurane.
-After the efflux of bile was confirmed, the [\$^{14}\$C]fasiglifam formulation was administered into the duodenum of the rats at 2 and 200 mg/kg (final specific activity: 0.763 MBq/mg for 2 mg/kg and 0.00741 MBq/mg for 200 mg/kg).
-After administration, the rats were housed in Bollman cages.
-Bile was collected at 1-hour intervals for 8 hours, and then 8 - 24 hours under dry ice-chilled conditions.
-The total radioactivity in the bile was measured.
-The residual bile samples in each period were mixed together with the obtained weight ratio and used for the metabolite profiling study.
-The pH of the bile was measured using pH test paper (MACHEREY-NAGEL; Düren, Germany).
+After the efflux of bile was confirmed, the [14C]fasiglifam formulation was administered into the duodenum of the rats at 2 and administration, the rats were housed in Bollman cages.
+Bile was collected at 1-h intervals for 8 h, and then samples in each period were mixed together with the obtained weight ratio and used for the metabolite profiling study.
+The pH of the bile was measured using pH test paper (MACHEREY-NAGEL; Düren,